VisIVOLab/VisIVOScienceGateway/README.md

 # Visivo Science Gateway

 Visivo Science Gateway is a web-based platform designed for executing and managing scientific workflows using Apache Airflow and Slurm.
-The system includes a backend API, a frontend interface, and an orchestration layer for job scheduling and execution.
+The system includes a backend API, a frontend interface, an authentication service with Keycloak, and an orchestration layer for job scheduling and execution.

 ## Features
 - **Web-based UI**: A React-based frontend for users to define and monitor workflows.
 - **Workflow Execution**: Apache Airflow for scheduling and executing jobs.
 - **Slurm Integration**: Submit and manage jobs on a Slurm cluster.
+- **Authentication & Authorization**: Keycloak for user management and authentication.
-- **REST API**: A FastAPI backend for communication between the frontend and Airflow.
+- **REST API**: A FastAPI backend for communication between the frontend, Keycloak, and Airflow.
 - **Dockerized Deployment**: All components run in containers for easy setup and management.

 ## Prerequisites